Startup success stories are inspiring. Take Sophia Amoruso of fashion retailer Nasty Gal.

 There are several strategies you can employ for growing your company, and some will represent more risk than others.
 For example, increasing the number of your customers in an existing market is likely less risky than moving into a new market.
 Both have risk, but market expansion is more likely to represent increased risk because of the element of the unknown.

 However, that’s not true 100% of the time — high-risk goals for one business may be low-risk for another.
 Risk is something each business must determine for itself.

 There are several common growth strategies to consider when seeking to expand your business:

 - Increase sales or take on additional clients.
 One common growth strategy is increasing sales by acquiring new customers, taking on new clients, or selling additional products and services to existing clients.
 In fact, there’s an entire marketing approach dedicated to increasing sales with existing clients/customers: account-based marketing.

 - Develop creative marketing campaigns.
 Dollar Shave Club is an excellent example of growing a company using clever marketing and a unique value proposition.
 The company created cheeky marketing videos that told stories of how expensive razors are and how difficult it is to purchase them.
 The videos went viral, and the company went from a small operation in the founder’s apartment to a rival for big brands like Gillette and Schick.

 - Expand into additional markets.
-Expansion could take many forms: you could open a store in a new location, expand your digital marketing efforts to new channels, or start selling products from your brick-and mortar store online.
-Selling through your own website or ta third-party site like Amazon or eBay can effectively extend your market reach to national and international customers.
+Market growth could take many forms: you could open a store in a new location, expand your digital marketing efforts to new channels, or start selling products from your brick-and mortar store online.
+Selling through your own website or ta third-party site like Amazon or eBay can effectively grow your market reach to national and international customers.